 Although the Library was established in 1826, and although its Oriental Collection has been the single most important source for Oriental studies in Hungary, its manuscript collections remained without cataloguing until recently.
 A few years ago the catalogue of Turkish manuscripts was printed, but the Arabic and Persian manuscripts remained without a proper catalogue.
 This project intended to remedy this situation thereby bringing the collection to the attention of the interested public.”

-See the database within the online catalogue which also includes MSS in languages other than Arabic (from the English version of the online catalogue select "Databases" then "Manuscripts of the Oriental Collection")
+See the database within the catalogue which also includes MSS in languages other than Arabic (from the English version of the catalogue select "Databases" then "Manuscripts of the Oriental Collection")

 Chester Beatty Library (Dublin)